El Coyote (character): Coyote's original family

 Coyote's father, who had experienced the turbulent years of Spanish and Mexican California, was Don César de Echagüe (II), who found out Coyote's true identity just prior to his death soon after César's first marriage.
 César's sister Beatriz (aka Beatrice) was born in 1833 – she married Washington resident, political employee and member of the U.S. government, Edmond Greene (aka Edmonds or Edmons, nicknamed Edmondo), who spoke fluent Spanish.
-Edmond found out Coyote's true identity in late 1851 – and Beatriz probably a bit later.
+Edmond knew Coyote's true identity in late 1851 – and Beatriz probably a bit later.
 They settled in Washington in 1853 (although later often visiting California).
 César's first wife Leonor de Acevedo (aka Leonora/Leonore) was born around 1830 (on yet another big ranch near San Antonio – and was betrothed to César already as a child).
 She became aware of Coyote's double identity by the end of the very first written novel.
 They married in 1852 during an almost two years period of Coyote retirement.
 She died around 1856/57, when César Jr was born.
 Jr called himself El Cuervo (no mask), the Raven, from around late 1872 – although he later abandoned it.
 César (Coyote) left Los Angeles again directly after his wife's death (even travelling to Europe and Spain) for several years (handing over the child-care to maiden Guadalupe Martinez).